Reflective modular forms: A Jacobi forms approach: Another application: dd-modular forms

 \begin{remark} Similarly, we can define dd-modular forms with respect to the lattices $A_n(m)$ or $D_n(m)$.
 Using the same methodology, we can easily classify these dd-modular forms.
 In fact, dd-modular forms with respect to the lattices $L(m)$, where $L=A_n, n\geq 2$ or $L=D_n, n\geq 4$, exist if and only if the pair $(L,m)$ takes one of the following fifteen values

 Note that all dd-modular forms in Theorem \ref{th4} and in the above list do exist and can be found in \cite{CG1, G4, GN1v1,GN3}. \end{remark}

 \textbf{Acknowledgements} The author would like to thank his supervisor Valery Gritsenko for helpful discussions and constant encouragement.
-This work was supported by the Labex CEMPI (ANR-11-LABX-0007-01) in University of Lille.
+The author thanks Shouhei Ma for explaining the proof of Lemma \ref{lemr} to him.
+The author also thanks the anonymous referees for their careful reading and useful suggestions.
+This work was supported by the Labex CEMPI (ANR-11-LABX-0007-01) in the University of Lille.